-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Arts (AK3704) Chinese Language Interview ^b may be required.
-Interpreting Translation High level of competency in English and one other language.
-Students will complete an interview, listening test and writing test to assess their competency in both languages.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Arts (AK3704) Interpreting High level of competency in English and one other language.
+Students will complete an interview b , listening test and writing test to assess their competency in both languages.
 Bachelor of Arts NZSL-English Interpreting (AK3006) High level of competency in English.
-Students will complete an interview ^b and writing test to assess their English Language competency.
-Bachelor of Communication Studies Preference will be given to applicants who have completed Year 13 with the highest rank scores, including two subjects from List A. (AK3303) Other documentation may be required.
+Students will complete an interview b and writing test to assess their English Language competency.
+Bachelor of Communication Studies Preference will be given to applicants who have completed Year 13 with the highest rank scores, including two subjects from List A .
+(AK3303) Other documentation may be required.
 Applicants who do not meet the preferred selection criteria above will be considered on a case-by-case basis where places are available.

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Computer and Information Sciences (AK3697) Preference will be given to applicants with one or more subjects from List C and/or Digital Technologies Hangarau Matihiko.
 All other applicants will be considered on a case-by-case basis.
-Students who do not have the above background may be directed to take certain papers in their first year of study.
-Interview ^b may be required.
-Bachelor of Creative Technologies (AK1305) Interview ^b may be required.
+Students who do not have the above background may be directed to take certain courses in their first year of study.
+Interview b may be required.
+Bachelor of Creative Technologies (AK1305) Interview b may be required.
 Evidence of creative ability such as a portfolio of artwork.
 Bachelor of Design (AK3619) Portfolio of art work.
-Interview ^b may be required.
+Interview b may be required.
 Bachelor of Education ([Specialty] Teaching) (AK3594) Must meet Education Council of Aotearoa New Zealand and the Children's Act (CA 2014) requirements, including police clearance and personal declaration.
-Satisfactory referee reports Must meet Education Council of Aotearoa New Zealand and the Children's Act (CA 2014) requirements, including police clearance and personal declaration.
-Satisfactory referee reports Bachelor of Engineering (Honours) (AK3751) Calculus and Physics.
+Satisfactory referee reports Interview , numeracy and literacy competency assessment.
+Bachelor of Engineering (Honours) (AK3751) Calculus and Physics.
 For applicants with CIE, one of the above subjects may be at AS Level.
-Interview ^b may be required.
+Interview b may be required.
 Bachelor of Engineering Technology (AK3719) NCEA Level 2 At least 14 credits externally assessed in Mathematics (including Algebra, Calculus, Geometry and Trigonometry) Physics at Level 2 or above.
-Interview ^b may be required.
+Interview b may be required.
 Bachelor of Health Science (AK3680) Must be capable of meeting Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Children's Act (CA 2014) requirements, including police clearance.
-Interview ^b may be required for the Counselling major.
+Interview may be required for the Counselling major.